sortai/simpleAnn/README.md

 # simpleAnn
-A simple artificial neural network implementation
+A simple artificial neural network implementation.

-This project is at its core a test
+This project is at its core a test.